preston/hsp-marketplace-documentation/docs/ballots/HL7_HSP_R2_STU2_2022JAN/product_packaging.md

 The below examples _are not real products_.
 We have included them as guidance for implementors and product developers as a concrete starting point.
 For local product development and build purposes, the file MUST be named `marketplace.json` and SHOULD be included at the root level of source code projects for compatible IDEs and editors.

+Note: While the schema permits flexible element ordering for readability, all cryptographic signatures of a `marketplace.json` document MUST operate on the _canonical JSON_ form.
+Assure you have rendered to canonical JSON before computing any hashes!

  * [SMART-on-FHIR Product Build Example](../metadata/example/smart.product.build.json)
  * [Content Product Build Example](../metadata/example/smart.product.build.json)
  * [CDS-Hooks Product Build Example](../metadata/example/cds-hooks.product.build.json)